canecomext/cog/WARP.md

 COG automatically generates a complete OpenAPI 3.1.0 specification for all generated CRUD endpoints.

 > **Configuration:** Documentation generation can be disabled with `--no-documentation` at generation time.
-> The documentation base URL path is runtime-configurable via `InitializationConfig.docs.baseUrl`.
+> The documentation base path is runtime-configurable via `InitializationConfig.docs.basePath`.
 See [Command-Line Usage](#command-line-usage) for details.

 ### Generated Files